Skip to main content

 Introduction

+According to the Centre for ADHD Awareness Canada, Attention Deficit Hyperactivity Disorder (ADHD) is one of the most common neurodevelopmental disorders in Canada, affecting 3-5% of adults.
 ADHD in adulthood can be associated with significant impairment in executive functioning.
-This tool aims to support family physicians and primary care nurse practitioners screen, diagnose and implement treatment for adult patients with ADHD.
+This tool is designed to support primary care clinicians with screening, diagnosis and implementing treatment for adult patients with ADHD.

 Share resource